ThibHlln/eflowcalc/README.md

 A tutorial in the form of a [Jupyter notebook](https://github.com/ThibHlln/eflowcalc/blob/master/examples/api_usage_example.ipynb) is available to get started with the usage of EFlowCalc's API.
 The input file required for the tutorial is provided in the `examples/` folder.

 ## How to Cite

-If you are using EFlowCalc, please consider citing the software using the DOI provided in the header of this file.
+If you are using EFlowCalc, please consider citing the software as follows (click on the link to get the DOI of a specific version):
+* Hallouin, T. (XXXX).
+EFlowCalc: Ecological Streamflow Characteristics Calculator (Version X.X.X).
+Zenodo. https://doi.org/10.5281/zenodo.2566757

 ## Streamflow Characteristics Available